14 comment

 This graph is important to understand because it highlights the paradox of long-tail keywords.
 Despite their search volume being low–as in they are not popular search terms–their conversion rate, or how often they satisfy search requests, is really high.

-As you can see, although the keyword “playstation” is getting a lot of searches each month, it may well be an informational keyword, meaning that people are just looking.
-However, the long-tail keyword “playstation 4 controller battery life” is getting only 10 searches a month, but the pages that target this search query definitely know what the searchers are looking to find and give it to them.
+As you can see, although the search query “playstation” is getting a lot of searches each month, it may well be an informational query, meaning that people are just looking.
+However, the long-tail keyword “playstation 4 controller battery life” is getting only 10 searches a month, but the pages that target this search query definitely know what the searcher is looking to find and give it to them.

 Keywords word length vs. search volume SE Ranking study

-So, considering all this data, we can come to a conclusion that long-tail keywords get a large share of searches and create a loophole that we can take advantage of.
-With long-tail keywords, you can get your web pages ranking high without practically any competition and get a lot of conversions!
+So, considering this data, we can come to a conclusion that long-tail keywords get a large share of searches and create a loophole that we can take advantage of.
+You can get your web pages ranking high without practically any competition and get a lot of conversions!

-Think about it: What’s the point in targeting 1 popular keyword that has a lot of competition fighting it out for Google’s top spot (and even if you do succeed, most searchers are just looking) when you can compete for 10 long-tail keywords instead?
+Think about it: What’s the point in targeting 1 popular search query that has a lot of competition fighting it out for Google’s top spot (and even if you do succeed, most searchers are just looking) when you can compete for 10 long-tail keywords instead?

-As a result, we can identify two main reasons why long-tail keywords are worth targeting.
+As a result, we can identify two main reasons for the importance of long-tail keywords in SEO.

-First of all, long-tail keywords are more likely to drive people who are close to the end of the buying cycle, aka hot leads, and those that have an intent that you are ready to satisfy.
+First of all, they are more likely to drive people who are close to the end of the buying cycle, aka hot leads, and those that have an intent that you are ready to satisfy.
 In other words, long-tail keywords have a high conversion rate.

 We reached out to Helen Pollitt, Managing Director at Arrows Up and an all-round SEO expert to comment on this and she confirmed, saying,